ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 some marginalized people.
 The cooperatives even received some noteriety, I even talked about Hypatia Software Organization at LibrePlanet 2016 and Slime Mom at Transh4ck #ibuild4.
 The cooperatives consistently raised a good amount of money for operations.
-Meeting minutes were always recorded, and by a variety of people, and that those documents were made accessible to all members; meeting roles were held by many different people.
-The anarchist law was adhered to by its members.
+Meeting minutes were always recorded, and by a variety of people, and that those documents were made accessible to all members.

-I really love the process of consensus, as it allowed for a natural and real dialog, where concerns are more likely to be raised and addressed, but also that we are wiser as a group, that we could take the best of every member in each proposal was wonderful.
-Holding meetings which were mostly open discussion often seemed the most rewarding, a sentiment I noticed reflected by its members.
-Many proposals were started by members, and built upon by the membership.
-Blocks, and a system of validating blocks or limiting them, were used plentifully and seem to be a good system to have in place for more formal environments.
-Also, people seemed to like the "Empath" role, which is a person that actively seeks out to speak on behalf of anonymous voices, to defend the interests of the shy or otherwise unable to fight for themselves, during meetings.
-I think that's crucial in avoiding peer pressure/status quo situations.
-The Consensus Oriented Decision Model (CODM) was a pivotal read for me, and greatly assisted meeting efforts going forth.
+I'd often take an observer role in meetings to see how smoothly they'd run without me.
+Everyone did a wonderful job adhering to the rules and carrying out the meetings, even instructing others on the rules.
+People were speaking their minds and those voices were incorporated into the cooperative's decisions.

+I really love the process of consensus, because it's a decision process that feels like a natural and real dialog.
+Concerns are more likely to be raised and addressed.
+Also, we're wiser as a group and a diverse set of perspectives is invaluable.
+Holding meetings which were mostly open discussion seemed most rewarding to everyone.
+It was important to have an "empath" role, a person to relay concerns of those who are unable to (for any reason) address the meeting participants directly.
+It's important to put extra care into a delicate system of blocking consensus.

 Also, the anarchist cooperative model has resonated with so many marginalized people in a unique way I did not initially expect.
 I strongly believe there's something important in this field yet to be explored and discovered, as it is so woefully under-researched.